Country Studied: Romania

 - Highlight the importance of IEPs (Individualized Education Plans)

-Short description of Best Practice
+Short description of case study

 - Verbal-Linguistic: Listening exercises, word games (adapted for accessibility), discussions, role-playing activities.